-Another way of calculating how many VEECs are able to be created for an activity is to upload a VEEC creation form in the VEU registry.
+Another way to calculate how many VEECs will be created for an activity is to submit an activity in the VEU Registry.
 This is particularly useful for complex activities like the lighting upgrade activities (for example, activities 27, 34 and 35) where the VEEC Calculator may not be able to accommodate a complex installation, such as where there is more than one baseline or upgrade zone.
-Once the number of VEECs have been established the uploaded form can be deleted from an accredited persons activity queue.
-You must not submit an uploaded activity for creation unless the activity has been validly undertaken.
+You must not submit an activity for creation unless the activity has been validly undertaken.